The last few weeks have seen a big switch in the investment markets.

 These are all important issues for all investors with debt as something that you need to consider action on.

 This is a very individual question and is not something that should be broadly answered yes or no by all investors.
 You need to discuss this with your Hudson adviser and see what your longer term plans are for the debt in question.

 Whilst fixing in rates now may allow you to get set at the lower point of the interest rate cycle there are downsides for fixing rates in as follows;

 - If you get it wrong and there are further rate movement downward by the reserve bank and these are passed on by the trading banks that give you a lower variable rate than any fixed-rate you enter into now you will miss out.
 However the fixed rates on offer now are attractive to compare

 - You cannot generally pay much more than 5 to $10,000 per annum into a fixed rate loan.
 If it’s an investment debt and you are not looking to pay that debt down in the fixed loan period than this is not an issue

 - If you sell the underlying asset or you want to pay that loan back within the fixed rate period there is a penalty that will be incurred and this is something that you need to seriously consider before you fix in your interest rate

 Is now a good time to fix in and should you as an individual investor fix you rate in?

-These are questions only an individual can answer with the assistance of their advisor so if you are looking at this course of action please call your Hudson advisor.
+These are questions only an individual can answer with the assistance of their adviser so if you are looking at this course of action please call your Hudson adviser.